CShark/usb_dmx/README.md

-# USB DMX Interface
+# USB ArtNET Interface
-This project is a usb dmx interface with four ports, based on the STM32G441.
-It will register itself as an FX5-Clone as to be recognized by most software.
-It will register four HID-Devices, one for each port.
+This project is a usb ArtNET interface with four ports, based on the STM32G441.
+It will register itself as an Ethernet Card as to be recognized by most software.
+It will then bind the ArtNET-implementation to a configurable IP on that virtual ethernet card.

 ![](https://github.com/CShark/usb_dmx/raw/master/Images/project.jpg)